-This study aims to evaluate whether a cognitive behavioural intervention, Secret Agent Society: Operation Regulation, can help youth with neurodevelopmental disabilities cope with their emotions and handle the day-to-day stressors in their lives.
+This study aimed to evaluate whether a cognitive behavioural intervention, Secret Agent Society: Operation Regulation, could help youth with neurodevelopmental disabilities cope with their emotions and handle the day-to-day stressors in their lives.
 By neurodevelopmental disability, we mean a diagnosis of autism, a learning disability, attention-deficit hyperactivity disorder (ADHD), or cerebral palsy.

-Participating involves weekly 1-hour visits to York University, where eligible families will meet with a trained therapist for one-on-one therapy.
-Youth will get to do an assortment of activities and play games (e.g., computer games, problem-solving tasks, and role-playing).
+Participating involved weekly 1-hour visits to York University, where eligible families met with a trained therapist for one-on-one therapy.
+Youth engaged in an assortment of activities and played games (e.g., computer games, problem-solving tasks, and role-playing).
 The activities are aimed to help build emotion regulation skills.

-Families will also participate in research to evaluate the effectiveness of the program.
+Families also participated in research to evaluate the effectiveness of the program.

-Our Secret Agent Society: Operation Regulation (SAS:OR) Program team are clinical-developmental psychology trainees, post-doctoral fellows, and research assistants.
+Our Secret Agent Society: Operation Regulation (SAS:OR) Program team were clinical-developmental psychology trainees, post-doctoral fellows, and research assistants.

-At this time, we are looking for youth between 8 and 13 years of age with a formal NDD diagnosis of autism, learning disabilities, attention deficit hyperactivity disorder, cerebral palsy, or fetal alcohol spectrum disorder.
-Children need to have at least average language skills and intellectual ability and need to be interested in working on emotions with a therapist.
-Families need to be able to participate for 10 consecutive weekly sessions at York.
+Our project started recruitment in January 2017.
+Youth between 8 and 13 years of age with a formal NDD diagnosis of autism, learning disabilities, attention deficit hyperactivity disorder, cerebral palsy, or fetal alcohol spectrum disorder.
+Children needed to have at least average language skills and intellectual ability and needed to be interested in working on emotions with a therapist.
+Families needed to be able to participate for 10 consecutive weekly sessions at York.

 What will we do with our research findings?